 top of page

-When required by the client G&J's Phase II Site Investigation reports will include preliminary foundation and floor slab recommendations.
-If this investigation revealed or confirmed the presence of specific hazards then recommendations for targeted further investigation will be made to allow more detailed foundation design as required.
+When required by the client, G&J’s Phase II Site Investigation reports will include preliminary foundation and floor slab recommendations.
+If this investigation reveals or confirms the presence of specific hazards, then recommendations for targeted further investigation will be made to allow more detailed foundation design as required.

 Foundations for a garage on a brownfield site